headrotor/masto-pinb/README.md

 `pip3 install Mastodon.py` will install the required Mastodon Python libraries,

-`pip install "pinboard>=2.0"` will install thre required Pinboard libriaries.
+`pip3 install "pinboard>=2.0"` will install thre required Pinboard libriaries.

+`pip3 install html2txt` will install the required [html2text library](https://github.com/Alir3z4/html2text) by Aaron Swartz.

 You will also need API tokens from both Pinboard and Mastodon.
 These are stored as text files with a `.secret` extension.
 (The `.secret` extension are included in the .gitignore so they are not checked into the repository).
 They should be kept in the same directory as the `masto-pinb.py` Python script.